Toby Rubin | CEO & Founder

 As UpStart’s Development Officer, Melissa is helping to accelerate UpStart’s growth from contributed revenue.
 Prior to joining the team, Melissa propelled the fundraising and marketing efforts of the Jewish Federation of the East Bay, leading Women’s Philanthropy and spearheading the Community Campaign.
 A Jewish Federations of North America FEREP Fellow, Melissa has extensive knowledge of the landscape and structure of the national Jewish Communal field.

-Melissa completed her graduate studies in Los Angeles where she earned a Masters of Public Administration from USC, and simultaneously, a Masters of Jewish Communal Service from Hebrew Union College.
 Melissa has professional fundraising and marketing experience with a number of nonprofit organizations and universities including the Jewish Federation of Greater Los Angeles, MAZON: A Jewish Response to Hunger, Progressive Jewish Alliance (now, Bend the Arc), Hebrew Union College- Jewish Institute of Religion, and UC San Diego.
+She earned her Masters of Public Administration from USC, and a Masters of Jewish Communal Service from Hebrew Union College.

 A native of Southern California, Melissa is excitedly discovering all that the Bay Area has to offer, including bike rides over the Golden Gate Bridge, exploring wine country, and hiking.
 Melissa loves cooking recipes she finds on Pinterest, playing Mah Jongg with her girlfriends, and is enjoying newlywed life in Palo Alto with her husband, Ellis.